jon-alamo/hapy-automation/README.md

 ### Updating entities and devices

-Tu update entities and devices in an existing project, just execute the `hapy-start` command from the project root.
+Tu update entities and devices in an existing project, just execute the `hapy-update` command from the project root.
 This will execute the self-discovery feature and update the entities and devices modules with the new entities and devices found in the Home Assistant instance.
 At this point, entities that changed their entity_id in Home Assistant will disappear from the entities.py